CBC News

-CBC News is a division of the Canadian Broadcasting Corporation responsible for the news gathering and production of news programs on the corporation's English-language operations, namely CBC Television, CBC Radio, CBC News Network, and CBC.ca.
-Founded in 1941, CBC News is the largest news broadcaster in Canada and has local, regional, and national broadcasts and stations.
+CBC News is the division of the Canadian Broadcasting Corporation responsible for the news gathering and production of news programs on the corporation's English-language operations, including CBC Television, CBC Radio, CBC News Network, and CBC.ca.
+Founded in 1941 by the public broadcaster, CBC News is the largest news broadcaster in Canada and has local, regional, and national broadcasts and stations.
 It frequently collaborates with its organizationally separate French-language counterpart, Radio-Canada Info.

 History

 The first CBC newscast was a bilingual radio report on November 2, 1936.
 The CBC News Service was inaugurated during World War II on January 1, 1941, when Dan McArthur, chief news editor, had Wells Ritchie prepare for the announcer Charles Jennings a national report at 8:00 pm.
+Previously, CBC relied on The Canadian Press to provide it with wire copy for its news bulletins.
 Readers who followed Jennings were Lorne Greene, Frank Herbert and Earl Cameron.
 CBC News Roundup (French counterpart: La revue de l'actualité) started on August 16, 1943, at 7:45 pm, being replaced by The World at Six on October 31, 1966.

 On English-language television the first newscast, part of CBC Newsmagazine, was given on September 8, 1952, on CBLT (Toronto), the only English station then telecasting.
 Later that year CBC National News was introduced (anchors: Larry Henderson, Earl Cameron, Stanley Burke), then changing its name to The National in 1970.

-CBC began delivering news online in 1996 via the Newsworld Online website.
+The CBC began delivering news online in 1996 via the Newsworld Online website.
 The CBC News Online site launched in 1998.
-In 2016, the site was renamed CBC Indigenous.
 In 2017, CBC News relaunched its flagship newscast, The National, with four co-anchors based in Toronto, Ottawa and Vancouver and later two anchors Monday through Thursday and a single anchor on Friday and Sunday.

 News output

+In November 2023, the CBC joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
+Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.

 Television

 The Television News section of CBC News is responsible for the news programs on CBC Television and CBC News Network, including national news programs like The National, Marketplace, The Fifth Estate, and The Investigators with Diana Swain.
 It is also responsible for The Weekly with Wendy Mesley until its cancellation in September 2020.
 They are also responsible for news, business, weather and sports information for Air Canada's inflight entertainment.